abethcrane/fibonacci-sequins/_posts/2015-08-21-maya-ganesan.md

 *Blue skirt + black top + blue bracelet + bow necklace: *

 The skirt is a personal favorite of mine, one that I’ve worn to so many events and trips – I love the way the fabric moves, and the colors are so vibrant!
 The blue bracelet is one that my sister got for me when she was in Greece, and the bow necklace I picked up in Philadelphia at a conference I was speaking at.
-I got one for my sister, too, so we can match whenever we want to…
+I got one for my sister, too, so we can match whenever we want to...

 *White and black tank top + denim jacket + jeans + boots:*